 2011: Fast Track GED began in Aiken and we have seen 600 adults earn their GED.
 In addition, Fast Track GED and Work Keys are now offered at Hope Center in Graniteville on Mondays and Wednesdays.
 Students can earn their GED at no cost to them since expenses are paid by Christ Central.
 This averages about $650 per student but we believe the investment in lives is well worth the cost.

-March of 2018 brought another milestone for the ministry when the SC Commission on Higher Education approved our license for Hope Center School in Graniteville.
+2018: Another milestone for the ministry was reached when the SC Commission on Higher Education approved our license for Hope Center School in Graniteville.
 Hope Center School offers three areas of study: culinary arts for both restaurant cooks and pastry chefs and paralegal principles.
 These three trimester programs helped prepare students for lifetime job opportunities.

 If you would like to volunteer, learn more about our programs or donate to Christ Central Aiken/Graniteville please contact us.